-Ben Seaman has been a director since 2016.
-Mr. Seaman has been the CEO of Eartheasy.com Sustainable Living Ltd since 2007, growing the company from \$50K to over \$25M in annual revenue.
-His company has contributed over \$1M towards clean water projects in Kenya since 2013, and has been recognized internationally by the Stockholm Challenge Award and the Outdoor Industry Inspiration Award in 2016.
-Prior to 2007, he worked in sales and investor relations at Flexible Solutions.
+Ben Seaman has been a director of the Company since October 2016.
+Mr. Seaman has been the CEO of Eartheasy.com Sustainable Living Ltd since 2007, an international ecommerce and wholesale distribution business.
+His company has contributed over \$1M towards clean water projects in Kenya since 2013, has been recognized internationally by the Stockholm Challenge Award, and the Outdoor Industry Inspiration Award in 2016.
+Prior to that, he worked in sales and investor relations at Flexible Solutions.
 Mr. Seaman graduated from the University of Victoria with a Bachelor of Science degree in 2004.
 He has significant experience in launching new products, marketing, distribution and e-commerce in both the US and Canada.
 He's a strong believer in the triple bottom line approach to business, giving consideration to social and environmental issues in addition to financial performance.